h2o/h2o/CONTRIBUTING.md

 fuzzed.
 Fuzzers are build when `cmake` is passed the `-DBUILD_FUZZER=ON` flag, they use [libFuzzer](http://llvm.org/docs/LibFuzzer.html).
 Anything that parses input from the network is a good candidate for fuzzing.

+# Mruby modules

+It is possible to add additional mruby modules.
+All modules that match `Dir.glob("../mruby-*/mrbgem.rake")` get linked.
+Copy (or git-submodule) the library under `deps/` and rerun make.

 # Writing docs